ddev/ddev/docs/content/users/troubleshooting.md

 * Please start with a `ddev poweroff` to make sure all containers can start fresh.
 * Temporarily turn off firewalls, VPNs, network proxies, and virus checkers while you're troubleshooting.
 * If you have any proxies set up in Docker's settings, temporarily remove them.
-* `ddev debug dockercheck` in DDEV v1.19+ will help sort out Docker problems, as will `ddev debug test`, also in v1.19+.
+* `ddev debug dockercheck` will help sort out Docker problems, as will `ddev debug test`.
 * On macOS and traditional Windows, please check to make sure that Docker Desktop is not out of disk space.
 In Settings (or Preferences)->Resources->Disk image size there should be lots of space left; I never let it go over 80% because the number reported here is not reliable.
 If it says zero used, something is wrong.
 * If you have customizations (PHP overrides, nginx or Apache overrides, MySQL/Postgresql overrides, custom services, config.yaml changes) please back them out while troubleshooting.
 It's important to have the simplest possible environment while troubleshooting.
 * Restart Docker.
 Consider a Docker factory reset in serious cases (this will destroy any databases you've loaded).
 See [Docker Troubleshooting](install/docker-installation.md#troubleshooting) for more.